-- Universal structure, easy to integrate - Adopts 19-inch standard 4U rack-mounted chassis with modularized design of internal key components. - Strong anti-interference ability, high measurement accuracy, small drift and high stability
+- Universal structure, easy to integrate - Adopts compact NEMA style wall-mounted / panel mounted chassis with modularized design of internal key components. - Strong anti-interference ability, high measurement accuracy, small drift and high stability

-- Utilizes the high stability and low noise semiconductor laser as the light source and adopts single line spectroscopy and laser wavelength scanning technology. - Multiple parameters by single analyzer, rapid response - Contain 1~4 laser transmitter modules, highly integrated in a size; small supports measurements of 1~5 customizable parameters, which are measured with short response time and high sensitivity for closed loop controls. - Strong adaptability to working conditions - The system adopts corrosionresistant materials for the key components, making it applicable to petrochemical and other corrosive environments.
+- Utilizes the high stability and low noise semiconductor laser as the light source and adopts single line spectroscopy and laser wavelength scanning technology. - Multiple parameters by single analyzer, rapid response - Contain 1~4 laser transmitter modules, highly integrated in a small size; supports measurements of 1~5 customizable parameters. which are measured with short response time and high sensitivity for closed loop controls. - Strong adaptability to working conditions - The system adopts corrosionresistant materials for the key components, making it applicable to petrochemical and other corrosive environments.
 Using extractive sampling, the system can be directly installed at the process pipeline for process and emissions control, with no moving parts with high reliability.